Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 In March 2022, under President Joe Biden’s administration, the 25% tariff was replaced by a new arrangement which allowed UK companies to export up to 500,000 tonnes of steel and 21,600 tonnes of aluminium to the US tariff-free.

-Responding to the news, UK Steel director general Gareth Stace said: “President Trump has taken a sledgehammer to free trade with huge ramifications for the steel sector in the UK and across the world.
+Responding to the announcement of the new 25% tariff on steel and aluminium imports, which has been in force since 12 March, UK Steel director general Gareth Stace said: “President Trump has taken a sledgehammer to free trade with huge ramifications for the steel sector in the UK and across the world.
 This will not only hinder UK exports to the US, but it will also have hugely distortive effects on international trade flows, adding further import pressure to our own market.”

-Mr Stace has previously warned that returning to the 25% tariff threatens more than £400 million worth of exports.
+Mr Stace had previously warned that returning to the 25% tariff would threaten more than £400 million worth of exports.

 Most British exports to the US are in the form of services, such as finance, insurance and consulting, rather than goods.
 In 2023, the UK imported £57.4 billion of services from the United States (19.5% of all services imports) and exported £126.3 billion of services (27.0% of all services exports).